mcaceresb/stata-gtools/README.md

    at a time; I choose X to be 16).
 Sorting on a single integer is much faster than sorting on a collection of variables with arbitrary data.
-   With a 128-bit hash you shouldn't have to worry about collisions (unless you're working with groups in the quintillions, that's 10^18).
+   With a 128-bit hash you shouldn't have to worry about collisions (unless you're working with groups in the quintillions—that's 10^18).
 Hashing here is also faster than hashing in Sergio Correia's `ftools`, which uses a 32-bit hash and will run into collisions just with levels in the thousands, so he has to resolve collisions.